webhintio/hint/packages/hint/docs/user-guide/further-configuration/website-authentication.md

 # Website authentication

-To access an authenticated website you can use the `chrome` or `edge` connectors. `sonarwhal` uses the browsers installed in your computer, so if you are already authenticated `sonarwhal` can take advantage of that and analyze that site.
+To access an authenticated website you can use the `chrome` or `edge` connectors. `webhint` uses the browsers installed in your computer, so if you are already authenticated `webhint` can take advantage of that and analyze that site.

 There are a couple things to take into account: